covcom/205CDE/01 C9 IDE/README.md

     ```

-> There're quite a few LAMPP or WAMP packages available, some are listed here on [wiki](https://en.wikipedia.org/wiki/List_of_Apache%E2%80%93MySQL%E2%80%93PHP_packages).
+> There are quite a few LAMPP or WAMP packages available, some are listed here on [wiki](https://en.wikipedia.org/wiki/List_of_Apache%E2%80%93MySQL%E2%80%93PHP_packages).
 Among these my favorites are [XAMPP](https://www.apachefriends.org/index.html) on Windows and [MAMP](https://www.mamp.info/en/) on Mac.